Billy Joe Shaver: Artistry and influence

-Controversy

 Shooting at Lorena, Texas

 On April 2, 2007, police in Lorena, Texas, issued two arrest warrants for Shaver on charges of aggravated assault and possessing a firearm in a prohibited place, in connection with an incident outside a tavern, Papa Joe's Texas Saloon, in Lorena two days prior, on March 31, in which Shaver shot a man, Billy Bryant Coker, in the face with a handgun.
 Coker's injuries, however, were not reported as life-threatening.

 Witnesses interviewed by police report hearing Shaver say "Where do you want it?" and then, after the shot was fired, "Tell me you are sorry." and "No one tells me to shut up."
 Coker told police the attack was unprovoked.
 Shaver's attorney declared that Shaver had shot Coker "in self-defense" after Coker threatened Shaver with a knife.

 In an August 2014 NPR interview, Shaver said that he shot Coker because he was "such a bully" and that "I hit him right between a mother and a fucker.
 That was the end of that.
 He dropped his weapons and said, 'I'm sorry.'
 And I said, 'Well, if you had said that inside, there would have been no problem.'"

 After unsuccessfully attempting to surrender to police in Austin, who were unaware of the warrant, Shaver turned himself in at McLennan County Jail in Waco on April 3.
 He was released after an hour on $50,000 bond and gave his scheduled performance at Waterloo Records in Austin that evening, where he reportedly told fans, "Don't forget to pray for me, and tell your kids to pray for me, too."

 He was acquitted in a Waco court on April 9, 2010, after testifying that he acted in self-defense, with friends Willie Nelson and Robert Duvall in attendance for support.

 Texas-based country musician Dale Watson wrote a song about the incident titled "Where Do You Want It?".
 The song has been recorded by Whitey Morgan and the 78's and appears on their self-titled second album, released by Bloodshot Records.